MrLoLf/HoneygainAutoClaim/README.md

   3. Go to `Settings > Secrets and Variables > Actions`, and click `New Repository secret`
   4. For the secret name, use `MAIL` and set your Honeygain email and `PASS` for your password and `IsJWT` set to `false`.
   5. Go to your forked repository 🍴 and go to the Actions tab and press `I understand my workflows, go ahead and enable them`
+  6. See Step 9 from the Use JWT Token section
 <p align="left">
   <img src="Img/GitSettings.png">
 </p>